The-Volley-Llamas/project3-frontend/README.md

 ## Description

-In the mood for a game of football? ⚽️ Ready to dust off your hiking boots? 🌳 Always struggle to find the perfect tennis partner? 🎾[Sportbuddy helps you search for the upcoming events, matches, and court availabilities to suit your desires.
-[INSERT APP NAME] allows you to search via a specific location, date or just simply see what’s the next upcoming available slot for you to join in!
+In the mood for a game of football? ⚽️ Ready to dust off your hiking boots? 🌳 Always struggle to find the perfect tennis partner? 🎾 Sportbuddy helps you search for the upcoming events, matches, and court availabilities to suit your desires.
+Sport Buddy allows you to search via a specific location, date or just simply see what’s the next upcoming available slot for you to join in!

 ## User Stories